qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_default_jobs.rst

  This allows you to tailor most of the parameters that influence the creation of the test application.

+.. _pages/tool/generator_default_jobs#test-source:

 test-source
 -----------
 Create a test runner app for unit tests (source version) of the current library.

-The same customization interface applies as for the default :doc:`#test` job.
+The same customization interface applies as for the default :ref:`pages/tool/generator_default_jobs#test` job.

+.. _pages/tool/generator_default_jobs#test-inline:

 test-inline
 -----------
 Create an inline test runner app for unit tests of the current library.

-The same customization interface applies as for the default :doc:`#test` job.
+The same customization interface applies as for the default :ref:`pages/tool/generator_default_jobs#test` job.

+.. _pages/tool/generator_default_jobs#test-native:

 test-native
 -----------
 Create a native test runner app for unit tests of the current library.

-The same customization interface applies as for the default :doc:`#test` job.
+The same customization interface applies as for the default :ref:`pages/tool/generator_default_jobs#test` job.

+.. _pages/tool/generator_default_jobs#translation:

 translation
 -----------
 Create .po files for current library.

+.. _pages/tool/generator_default_jobs#includer_jobs:

 Includer Jobs
 =============

 These jobs don't do anything sensible on their own, so it is no use to invoke them with the generator.
 But they can be used in the application's ``config.json``, to modify the behaviour of other jobs, as they pick up their definitions.

+.. _pages/tool/generator_default_jobs#common:

 common
 ------

 Common includer job for many default jobs, mostly used internally.
 You should usually not need to use it; if you do, use with care.

+.. _pages/tool/generator_default_jobs#libraries:

 libraries
 ---------
-This job should take a single key, :doc:`library <generator_config_ref#library>`.
+This job should take a single key, :ref:`library <pages/tool/generator_config_ref#library>`.
 The *libraries* job is filled by default with your application and the qooxdoo framework library, plus any additional libraries you specify in a custom *libraries* job you added to your application's *config.json*.
 Here, you can add additional libraries and/or contributions you want to use in your application.
 See the linked reference for more information on the library key.
-Various other jobs will evaluate the *libraries* job (like :doc:`#api`, :doc:`#test`), to work on a common set of libraries.
+Various other jobs will evaluate the *libraries* job (like :ref:`pages/tool/generator_default_jobs#api`, :ref:`pages/tool/generator_default_jobs#test`), to work on a common set of libraries.

 ::